sse-secure-systems/connaisseur/docs/migrating_to_version_3.md

 - Consistent naming of variables
     - Previously, due to some configuration keys being directly used within our Python application, we named them according to pythonic snake_case.
     Since the main interaction of users is through the Helm `values.yaml`, having inconsistent casing there is worse than dealing with a few misnamed keys in our Python stack.
-    Accordingly, we migrated all configuration keys_with_underscores to dromedaryKeys.
+    Accordingly, we migrated all configuration keys_with_snake_case to dromedaryKeys.
 - Group features in `features` key
     - Previously, we had top-level configurations for all features changing Connaisseur's verification behavior.
     We grouped them below a common `features` key below the new `application` key.